fgroupindonesia/socnetsdkv3/tutorials/non-developers/readme.md

 **Simple & straight forward**, right?

 ### - 2nd Simulation
 We're going to publish a post **WITH** :
 1) *.acc file

 2) *.post file

-What about the **parameters**??
-Great, I know you're following the steps very carefully.
-So then, within **Command Prompt** we just execute:
+Put those 2 files under the same directory.
+Then, what about the **parameters**??
+Great, let's try within **Command Prompt** we just execute:

 ```
 > socnetsdk.exe –path=“C:\new location\mysocnet”
 ```

 ### - 3rd Simulation
-What if we don't want the Frame of clicking, etc to be shown...
-It's quite simple, just add **1 parameter** we named it as **visibility**.
+What if we don't want the Frame of clicking, etc to be shown...?
+Well, the answer is quite simple, just add **1 parameter** we named it as **visibility**.

 Here, take a look for the following command :